niceume/timeDF/README.md

 ## More tools for timeDF

+* time_vec(timeDF)

+This function returns time vector of timeDF.

+* tiem_var(timeDF)

+This function retuns the column name of times of timeDF.

+* select_timeDF(timeDF, colnames)

+This function function returns a new timeDF object with columns specified and the column holding time information.

+* sort_timeDF(timeDF, decreasing=)

+This function sorts records of timeDF.

+* validate_timeDF(timeDF, noerror=FALSE)

+validate_timeDF function checks whether the object is a valid timeDF object.

+* validate\_sorted\_timeDF(timeDF, noerror=FALSE)

+validate_timeDF function checks whether the object is a valid sorted timeDF object.

 * as.data.frame(timeDF)

 This function converts timeDF to data.frame

 ## More tools for periodDF

+* period_type(periodDF)

+This function returns the period type of periodDF.

 * vec_to_periodDF(vec, period_type, duration, units, format = "auto", labels = NULL, pre_margin = 0)